velzl/esxi-homelab/README.md

 - Used NTPWEdit within Hiren's to reset Administrator credentials
 - Restored normal boot order post-recovery

+### 4. Kali Linux VM Deployment (Internal Attack Machine)
+Deployed a dedicated internal Kali Linux VM directly on the ESXi host:

+- Downloaded the official Kali Linux VMware image
+- Transferred files to the ESXi datastore via WinSCP over SSH
+- Converted the VMDK from disk type 7 to a format compatible with ESXi 6.5 using `vmkfstools`
+- Manually edited the `.vmx` configuration file to set CPU (4 cores), RAM (8GB), and correct network portgroup (`VM Network`) due to ESXi 6.5 web UI incompatibility with newer VM hardware versions
+- Resolved sound device and network portgroup warnings through direct VMX editing
+- VM successfully booting and reachable on the `192.168.137.x` lab network

-### 4. Lab Network for Offensive Security Practice
+### 5. Lab Network for Offensive Security Practice
-- Kali Linux deployed as dedicated attack machine
+- Kali Linux deployed as dedicated internal and external attack machine
-- Static routing configured to reach all lab targets wirelessly
+- Static routing configured to reach all lab targets wirelessly or via wired switch connection
 - ESXi web UI accessible from both main laptop and attack machine
 - VMs snapshotted before any offensive testing to allow rollback